nrwl/nx/docs/generated/cli/dep-graph.md

 ### host

-Bind the dependency graph server to a specific ip address.
+Bind the project graph server to a specific ip address.

 ### open

 Default: `true`

-Open the dependency graph in the browser.
+Open the project graph in the browser.

 ### port

-Bind the dependency graph server to a specific port.
+Bind the project graph server to a specific port.

 ### version